All About Iceland Car Rental Insurance

 Winter driving in snow and ice – If you are exploring Iceland in winter then you need to take extra care on the roads.
 Always check the weather before you travel and alter your plans accordingly.
 If you are driving in winter, especially if you are tackling any mountain passes definitely consider hiring a 4x4 vehicle.
 Being a confident driver and knowing how to deal with ice will stand you in good stead.

 Wandering sheep – Many of the roads in Iceland are open to the surrounding landscapes.
-This means that the hundreds of free grazing sheep wander onto and across the roads quite frequently.
+This means that the hundreds of free-grazing sheep wander onto and across the roads quite frequently.
 Be aware of any white dots in the distance and regulate your speed if you spot any.
 Aside from having the death of a sheep on your conscience, you could also damage your car or hurt yourself and your passengers in the process.

-Tyre damage – Iceland’s many gravel roads can be hard on car and camper tyres.
+Tire damage – Iceland’s many gravel roads can be hard on car and camper tyres.
 It is really easy to damage your tyres so it is always a good idea to check them thoroughly before you set out again on a long drive.
 It is much easier to change a tyre in a parking area or campground than out on the road away from any assistance or services.

 We hope that we have answered all of your questions around what car rental insurance you need in Iceland?
 Just get in touch if you would like any further information.
 Safe travels and enjoy the ride!